gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 Track Design Considerations:

- - Ensure smooth curvature transitions to avoid controller instability, for example, ramp or parabollic change in angular reference.
+ - Ensure smooth curvature transitions to avoid controller instability, for example, ramp or parabolic change in angular reference.

  - Maintain reasonable maximum curvature values

  - Consider adding varying difficulty levels (straight sections, sharp turns, S-curves)

+Discussions and Limitation:

+The simulation of the car and controller could be done in proper software as ROS or others.
+However, this simplistic Matlab enables to customizations easily in the controller and optimization process.
+Here, we approximate the error signal, since the main objective of this work is to tune the car controller, and such tuned controlled can be resimulated in other environments for validation.
+So this approach is beneficial to the development with proper validation.

+The approximation is that the angular reference signal changes independent to the car action.
+The angular reference changes with a preset timing, not accounting on the car.
+For example, the car can move perpendicular to the line, but the signal of a curve will happen even though the car is far away not following the line anymore.
+We can visualize this approximation as not following a statical line in the ground, but as blindly mimicking the angular signal coming from a reference car that follows the line perfectly.

+With this, we expect that the better the designed controller is able to follow the dynamic of the this refence car, the better the controller will be when finally following the physical line or in the validation simulation in ROS or others.

 ## File Dependencies
-The implementation use the following dependency structure:
+The implementation uses the following dependency structure:

 ## Prerequisites